lucky-wolf/DW2-XL/README.md

 - Have had the various types extended and balanced a bit so that every path is viable, with obvious trade-offs between lag, in flight speed, and balanced performance.
   - Kaldos drives are all about snappy response, but sacrifice range for a single hop.
   - Equinox drives are about flight-speed, and have a middling range per hop.
   - Calista Dal drives are all about range per hop, but sacrifice response time, being quite slow to spin up, as well as significantly slower than either Kaldos or Equinox.
-However, they're much lower energy consumption so make for an intriguing option well suited to fusion reactors.
+However, they're much lower energy consumption so make for an intriguing option well suited to caslon fusion reactors.

 ## Reactors
 - Have had the various types extended and balanced so that every major type is in-principle viable and competitive, depending on your empire's strategic situation.
-  - Fusion reactors are small sized, low-power, efficient with fuel consumpiton.
+  - Caslon Fusion reactors are small sized, low-power, efficient with fuel consumpiton.
-  - Fission reactors are medium sized, mid-power, and balanced with fuel consumpiton.
+  - Harmonic Caslon reactors are medium sized, mid-power, and balanced with fuel consumpiton.
-  - Antimatter reactors are large sized, high-power, fuel-hogs.
+  - Plasmatic Caslon reactors are large sized, high-power, fuel-hogs.
-- All reactor types improve on all ares with tech, but fusion remains the gas-sipping king, fission the middle ground, and antimatter the power king.
+- All reactor types improve on all ares with tech, but caslon fusion remains the gas-sipping king, harmonic caslon the middle ground, and plasmatic caslon the power king.
 - All reactor tech lines have been greatly extended to higher levels of tech.

 ## Targeting and Countermeasures